 Accumulator operation is considered to be adiabatic (no change in heat) if changes occur very quickly.
 Performance is represented by the equation

-P1.V1^n = P2V2^n where n lies between 1 - 1.4
+P1*V1^n = P2*V2^n where n lies between 1 - 1.4

-Accumulators are pressure storage vessels and as such must comply with the Pressure Equipment Directive (PED) or the relevant legislation in other countries.
+Accumulators are pressure storage vessels and as such must comply with the Pressure Equipment Directive (PED), US ASME or the relevant legislation in other countries.
 This may require periodic testing or replacement of the pressure vessel after a certain number of years, depending on the application and the relevant local legislation.
 As an energy storage device accumulators bring additional risks because even if the power unit is turned off, the accumulator can still provide enough power to cause injury if the system is operated or stripped for maintenance.
 Even when fully drained and vented of fluid the accumulator is likely to still contain high-pressure nitrogen which can be dangerous if it's not released safely or could cause an explosion if heated by a fire etc.

 There are three main types of hydraulic accumulator.

 Bladder accumulators use a flexible balloon to retain the nitrogen gas and keep it separate from the hydraulic fluid.
 The poppet valve, fitted in the fluid port of the accumulator, is designed to protect the bladder from the sharp edges of the port when it is fully expanded and direct the high flows around the bladder during fast volume changes.
-Bladder accumulators are typically rated to around 345 bar, have very dynamic response times but are mainly used in industrial application due to the risk of damage to the bladder, which can fail catastrophically, but can also be changed relatively easily.
+Bladder accumulators are typically rated to around 345 bar, have very dynamic response times but are mainly used in industrial applications, rather than mobile, due to the risk of damage to the bladder, which can fail catastrophically, but can also be changed relatively easily.

 Piston accumulators come in the largest range of volume options.
-Dynamic performance is not as fast as a membrane accumulator due the weight of the piston and its dynamic seal.
+Dynamic performance is not as fast as a membrane accumulator due to the weight of the piston and its dynamic seal.
 Seal friction also brings hysteresis and duty cycle limitations, although the piston and seal remove the risk of catastrophic bladder failure but will fail with a gradually increasing leak instead.
 Accumulators are typically rated to around 345 bar and used in both mobile and industrial applications.
 Piston accumulators can also operate with higher compression ratios up to 10:1, and are better at withstanding pressure peaks than membrane designs.

 Diaphragm accumulators provide good dynamic performance but are only available in a small size range and the membrane cannot be replaced if it fails.
 Pressures are typically limited to around 250 bar but they can be used in mobile or industrial applications.